Visited: November 2013

 Children, hawkers, merchants and buyers try to drown out the sounds of loud music that creates a nice atmosphere to the rather dirty and crowded environment.
 In general, people were friendly, not pushing to buy and allowing me to take photos.

+The Akodessawa Fetish Market or Marche des Feticheurs is the world’s largest voodoo market.
 It features monkey heads, rotting dead birds, snake spine necklace, talismans, dolls, crocodiles, skins and other products of dead animals.

 Fetishes, which keep bad spirits away, adorn the outside of houses.
 They protect each inhabitant of the house and prevent bad spirits from being in the surroundings and from accessing the interior of the house.